-We will have directors upon completion of this offering.
-Our board of directors will be divided into three classes, with only one class of directors being elected in each year, and with each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
-The term of office of the first class of directors, consisting of expire at our first annual meeting of stockholders.
-The term of office of the second class of directors, consisting of expire at our second annual meeting of stockholders.
-The term of office of the third class of directors, consisting of will expire at our third annual meeting of stockholders.
+We have seven directors upon completion of this offering.
+Our board of directors is divided into three classes, with only one class of directors being elected in each year, and with each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
+The term of office of the first class of directors, consisting of R. David Edelman and Lawrence M. Kutscher will expire at our first annual meeting of stockholders.
+The term of office of the second class of directors, consisting of H. Charles Floyd, Caroline Shin and Ren Riley will expire at our second annual meeting of stockholders.
+The term of office of the third class of directors, consisting of Mark E. Farrell and Christopher Hemmeter will expire at our third annual meeting of stockholders.